 Endless Fun for Families in Prince Edward County

-By: Visit the County Updated: December 18, 2024
+By: Visit the County Updated: November 24, 2025

-Animal encounters
+Animal Encounters

 To get up close and personal with farm animals, stop by Carsons Garden + Market to commune with their small herd of highly entertaining goats.
 The petting zoo at Waupoos Estates Winery also fits the bill, with pigs, goats, sheep, ducks, mini-mules and chickens.
-(Remember that other farms are working farms - please refrain from feeding those cute cows or fancy strutting chickens and keep the safety of you and the animals in mind by staying off fences and out of fields.)
+Remember that other farms are working farms - please refrain from feeding those cute cows or fancy strutting chickens and keep the safety of you and the animals in mind by staying off fences and out of fields.

 Spend some time at Struisvogel Ranch which offers an exciting and unique way to learn about these fascinating creatures.

-Cultural exploration
+Cultural Exploration

-Visitors are welcome at Macaulay Heritage Park, Mariners, Ameliasburgh Heritage Village, Wellington Heritage - each presenting a slice of life in Prince Edward County by different people at different times.
+All Seasons: Visitors are welcome at Macaulay Heritage Park, Mariners, Ameliasburgh Heritage Village, Wellington Heritage - each presenting a slice of life in Prince Edward County by different people at different times.
 Take a walking tour where History Takes Flight, featuring the highlights of both Macaulay Heritage Park and Birdhouse CityEscape Camp Picton takes inspiration from its location at Base31 - a decommissioned WWII air base – blending heritage, history and unforgettable experiences.

-Catch a flick
+Catch a Flick

 When you need a break from sun and surf, try the historic Regent Theatre for blockbusters, art films and documentaries.
 The famous Mustang Drive-in is a memorable experience for any kid!
 Check out their Sunday trunk sales in July and August.

 Yes, it is possible to enjoy terroir tastings even with the little ones tagging along.
 After all, grown-ups deserve some fun too, right?
 It’s hard to keep everyone happy on vacation but we think playgrounds and ping-pong tables pair well with flights of craft beer.
+Midtown Brewing, Beacon Bike + Brew, and other local spots offer kid-friendly menus and activities alongside craft drinks for adults.

 Into every life, a little rain must fall.
 Even - gasp! - during a Prince Edward County getaway.
 If it's raining in The County, here are some suggestions for where to find the silver lining in those unwelcome grey clouds.